-9.2 Load following Ancillary Service
+8.2 Load following Ancillary Service

 LFAS is required to meet fluctuations in supply and demand in real time.
 There are two LFAS products in the WEM: raise and lower.
 LFAS raise is a component of the SR. Therefore, the same MW of reserve may be used to meet both the LFAS and SR requirements.
 The total SR requirement in the WEM is therefore reduced by the amount of LFAS that is being provided.
-The exception to this is any LFAS that is provided by Cockburn CCGT since its control system configuration does not allow automatic responses to changes in system frequency.
+The exceptions to this include any LFAS that is provided by Cockburn CCGT since its control system configuration does not allow automatic responses to changes in system frequency; and LFAS from NewGen Kwinana CCGT's unless a contract is in place with System Management to ensure the provision of SR services meets system standards.
+We will confirm with System Management whether such a contract is expected to be in place for the 2017/18 year.

-Based on the estimate of the LFAS requirement provided in System Management's Ancillary Service Report for 201519, for the 2016/17 financial year we assume a LFAS requirement of 72 MW for raise and 72 MW for lower with a ramp rate of +/- 14.4 MW/min.
+Based on the estimate of the LFAS requirement provided in System Management's Ancillary Service Report for 201613, for the 2017/18 financial year we assume a LFAS requirement of 72 MW for raise and 72 MW for lower with a ramp rate of +/- 14.4 MW/min.